SSWConsulting/SSW.Rules.Content/rules/use-github-discussions/rule.md

 If you need help with a problem, and Stack Overflow has failed you, then GitHub Discussions offers a way to relay with your team.

 ## Gauging community sentiment
-Community engagement is hard to achieve, but can provide invaluable insights into contentious parts of the application.
-A post in GitHub Discussions let's you quickly poll all the users of your app.
+Community engagement is hard to achieve but can provide invaluable insights into contentious parts of the application.
+A post in GitHub Discussions lets you quickly poll all the users of your app.